max-knopp/MLDL_FinalProject/README.md

 **Research Question:** How does label scarcity influence the choice between supervised and unsupervised learning for surface defect detection?

 **Dataset Source:** https://go.vicos.si/kolektorsdd2
+Please download the original dataset from this link and change the working directory accordingly.

 **Methods:**
 1. PCA reconstruction error (unsupervised baseline)